 Real estate laws cover an extensive range of topics and areas.
 An overview of some of the important areas is provided below:

 Buying and selling a house are crucial decisions that you may take during the course of your life.
-When you decide to buy or sell a house, you are required to submit documents and fulfill some legal requirements.
-This includes managing and drafting of documents such as deeds, bill of sales, insurance, mortgage, and title agreements.
+When you decide to buy or sell a house, you must submit documents and fulfill some legal requirements.
+This includes managing and drafting documents such as deeds, bill of sales, insurance, mortgage, and title agreements.
 Other purchase agreements and documents may also be required during the process.
 While these are common for both parties, buyers need to consider the various deed and ownership options at their disposal.
-On the other hand, sellers are required to make full disclosures about their property and ensure they are not misrepresenting any aspects of the property they are selling or hiding flaws.
+On the other hand, sellers must make full disclosures about their property and ensure they are not misrepresenting any aspects of the property they are selling or hiding flaws.
 Both buyers and sellers have real estate rights that they should be aware of.
-Consulting a real estate attorney, therefore, is essential to ensuring seamless progress in buying and selling of residential properties.
+Therefore, consulting a real estate attorney is essential to ensuring seamless progress in buying and selling residential properties.
 In fact, it is compulsory in some states to hire a real estate attorney for the buying and selling process.

 There are some specific laws and regulations that apply to the selling and leasing of commercial real estate.
 These laws are concerned with commercial leasing, land use, contracts, licensing, and zoning.
-Adhering to these laws is essential for business owners to ensure their operations do not suffer any setback.
-When buying a property for commercial use, you may run into zoning or leasing problems, ownership disputes, boundary disputes, or fail to get the documents necessary to avail insurance for a business.
+Adhering to these laws is essential for business owners to ensure their operations do not suffer any setbacks.
+For example, when buying a property for commercial use, you may run into zoning or leasing problems, ownership disputes, boundary disputes, or fail to get the documents necessary to avail insurance for a business.

 In addition to ownership issues and deeds, real estate is also subjected to zoning.
 The three basic categories of zoning include residential, commercial, and industrial.
 Zoning imposes additional regulations and restrictions on what and how the property can be used.
 In most states, the three zoning categories are further subdivided with each division having specific legal requirements and specifications.
 Zoning is done to restrict and limit land use.
 If your real estate project or use infringes upon a protected area, you may end up in trouble.
 These laws and regulations are framed and enforced by local legislators.
 However, there are federal laws that form the basis of zoning on state and local levels.
 These laws are the National Historic Preservation Act 1966 and the National Environmental Policy Act 1969.